Billings, Montana: Climate

-There are 11 boroughs called "sections" within Billings' city limits.
+Neighborhoods and sections

-Neighborhoods and zones
+Billings has 10 sections within its city limits, most of which have their own designated neighborhood task forces.

-The south side of Billings is probably the oldest residential area in the city, and it is the city's most culturally diverse neighborhood.
-South Park is an old growth City park, host to several food fairs and festivals in the summer months.
-The Bottom Westend Historic District is home to many of Billings' first mansions.
+The South Side is one of the oldest residential areas in the city, and it is the city's most culturally diverse neighborhood.
+Its South Park is an old-growth City park, host to several food fairs and festivals in the summer months.
+Clark Avenue in the Terry–Central Park neighborhood is home to many of Billings's first mansions.
 Midtown, the most densely populated portion of the city is in the midst of gentrification on a level few, if any, areas in Montana have ever seen.
-New growth is mainly concentrated on Billings West End, where Shiloh Crossing is a new commercial development, anchored by Scheels, Montana's largest retail store.
+New growth is mainly concentrated on Billings's West End, where Shiloh Crossing is a new commercial development, anchored by Scheels, Montana's largest retail store.
 Residentially, the West End is characterized by upper income households.
-Denser, more urban growth is occurring in Josephine Crossing, one of Billings' many new contemporary neighborhoods.
+Denser, more urban growth is occurring in the Southwest Corridor's Josephine Crossing, one of Billings's many new contemporary neighborhoods.
 Downtown is a blend of small businesses and office space, together with restaurants and a walkable brewery district.
-The Heights, defined as the area of the city northeast of the Metra, is predominantly residential, and a new school was recently constructed to accommodate growth in the neighborhood.
+The Heights, defined as the area of the city northeast of the Metra, is predominantly residential, and a new school was completed in 2016 to accommodate growth in the neighborhood.
+The Rimrocks ("Rims") separate the Heights from Downtown.